OSVTAC/project-recommendations/index.md

 membership at its May meeting.
 The Committee was fully constituted on June 2, 2017, when the appointment of the fifth member was made final.

-In May 2017, the Department of Elections [issued an RFP][rfp-business-case] for a contractor to “prepare a business case for developing an accessible, open source voting system.”
+In May 2017, the Department of Elections [issued an RFP][rfp-business-case-page] for a contractor to “prepare a business case for developing an accessible, open source voting system.”
 The RFP would use a portion of the $300,000 budgeted in August 2016.
 The contractor's deliverable will be due in January